Margaret Atwood

 Margaret Eleanor Atwood (born November 18, 1939) is a Canadian novelist, poet, literary critic, and inventor.
 Since 1961, she has published 18 books of poetry, 18 novels, 11 books of nonfiction, nine collections of short fiction, eight children's books, two graphic novels, and a number of small press editions of both poetry and fiction.
 Her best-known work is the 1985 dystopian novel The Handmaid's Tale.
-Atwood has won numerous awards and honors for her writing, including two Booker Prizes, the Arthur C. Clarke Award, the Governor General's Award, the Franz Kafka Prize, the Prince of Asturias Award for literature, and the National Book Critics and PEN Center USA Lifetime Achievement Awards.
+Atwood has won numerous awards and honors for her writing, including two Booker Prizes, the Arthur C. Clarke Award, the Order of Canada, the Franz Kafka Prize, the Prince of Asturias Award for literature, and the National Book Critics and PEN Center USA Lifetime Achievement Awards.
 A number of her works have been adapted for film and television.

-Atwood's works encompass a variety of themes including gender and identity, religion and myth, the power of language, climate change, and power politics.
+Atwood's works encompass a variety of themes including gender and Canadian identity, religion and myth, the power of language, climate change, genetic engineering, and power politics.
 Many of her poems are inspired by myths and fairy tales which interested her from a very early age.

 Atwood is a founder of the Griffin Poetry Prize and the Writers' Trust of Canada.
 She is also a Senior Fellow of Massey College, Toronto.
 She is the inventor of the LongPen device and associated technologies that facilitate remote robotic writing of documents.

 Early life and education

-Atwood was born on November 18, 1939, in Ottawa, Ontario, Canada, the second of three children of Carl Edmund Atwood, an entomologist, and Margaret Dorothy (née Killam), a former dietitian and nutritionist from Woodville, Nova Scotia.
+Atwood was born on November 18, 1939, in Ottawa, Ontario, the second of three children of Carl Edmund Atwood, an entomologist, and Margaret Dorothy (née Killam), a former dietitian and nutritionist from Woodville, Nova Scotia.
 Because of her father's research in forest entomology, Atwood spent much of her childhood in the backwoods of northern Quebec, and travelling back and forth between Ottawa, Sault Ste.
 Marie and Toronto.

 She did not attend school full-time until she was 12 years old.
 She became a voracious reader of literature, Dell pocketbook mysteries, Grimms' Fairy Tales, Canadian animal stories, and comic books.
 She attended Leaside High School in Leaside, Toronto, and graduated in 1957.
 Atwood began writing plays and poems at the age of 6.

 As a child, she also participated in the Brownie program of Girl Guides of Canada.
 Atwood has written about her experiences in Girl Guides in several of her publications.

 Atwood realized she wanted to write professionally when she was 16.
 In 1957, she began studying at Victoria College in the University of Toronto, where she published poems and articles in Acta Victoriana, the college literary journal, and participated in the sophomore theatrical tradition of The Bob Revue.
 Her professors included Jay Macpherson and Northrop Frye.
 She graduated in 1961 with a Bachelor of Arts in English (honours) and minors in philosophy and French.

 In 1961, Atwood began graduate studies at Radcliffe College of Harvard University, with a Woodrow Wilson fellowship.
 She obtained a master's degree (MA) from Radcliffe in 1962 and pursued doctoral studies for two years, but did not finish her dissertation, The English Metaphysical Romance.